martinssilva/martinssilva/README.md

 🌱 What I'm currently doing

 I'm currently working on hybrid mobile apps with React Native.
-It's being exciting to be able to use web skills on mobile apps!
+It's exciting to be able to use JavaScript in ways other than web development!

 📫 Connect with me: